Power and control destroys family - 17 November 2016

-Friday's husband came back but if she thought things would get better, she was wrong.
+Frida's husband came back but if she thought things would get better, she was wrong.

 We can't tell you Frida's real name or where she lives as she's worried her husband will harm her or her children.
 Five years later, having escaped what became a physically and psychologically abusive relationship she's now made it her mission to raise the issue of domestic abuse, particularly psychological abuse, which is subtle, insidious and almost always hidden.